dagster-io/dagster/examples/use_case_repository/use_case_repository/guides/replicate_files_between_s3_buckets.md

 ## Troubleshooting

-- **Issue:** The sensor is not detecting new files.
-  - **Solution:** Ensure that your AWS credentials have the necessary permissions to list and read files in the source S3 bucket.
+- **Sensor is not detecting new files:** Ensure that your AWS credentials have the necessary permissions to list and read files in the source S3 bucket.

-- **Issue:** The file is not being copied to the backup bucket.
-  - **Solution:** Verify that your AWS credentials have the necessary permissions to write to the backup S3 bucket.
+- **Object is not being copied to bucket:** Verify that your AWS credentials have the necessary permissions to write to the backup S3 bucket.

 ---